The 80/20 rule: Balancing easy and hard runs for maximum results

 What is the 80/20 rule?

 The 80/20 rule, also known as polarised training, means that around 80% of your weekly training should be at a low aerobic intensity.
-The remaining 20% can consist of harder sessions such as tempo runs, intervals or races.
+The remaining 20% can consist of harder sessions such as tempo runs, intervals, or races.

 This approach is used by elite endurance athletes in a variety of sports.
 Yet it is just as effective for everyday runners, especially those training for longer distances such as half marathons and marathons.

 Although the principle was popularised by coach and author Matt Fitzgerald, it is rooted in decades of sports science.
 The magic of the 80/20 rule lies in achieving the right balance between stress and recovery.
 Easy running builds endurance and aerobic capacity.
-Hard workouts develop speed, strength and efficiency.
+Hard workouts develop speed, strength, and efficiency.
 But if the ratio leans too heavily towards “hard”, the body doesn't have enough time or energy to adapt.

 Why getting the balance right makes all the difference